Blibbo/Studio/Software/OS/OS.md

+---
+aliases:
+  - operating system
+  - operating systems
+---
-It's an interface between you and your hardware.
+Piece of [[software]] that provides an interface between you and your hardware.

 It's composed of a [[#kernel]] and an [[#userland]].